Components

 - Parameters:

-- boolean (true if date range is valid, false otherwise)
+bool (True if date range is valid, False otherwise)

 Examples